One of Phnom Penh’s most popular attractions

-At the October 2004 coronation of the ballet-dancing son of former king Sihanouk, King Sihamoni, both thrones were left empty as he does not have a queen, and he sat in the ornate chair in front of the throne.
+At the October 2004 coronation of the ballet-dancing son of former king Sihanouk, King Norodom Sihamoni, both thrones were left empty as he does not have a queen, and he sat in the ornate chair in front of the throne.
 Normally a coronation is lavish and runs for seven days, but due to the kingdom’s lack of money, at the request of Sihamoni it was cut to just three.
 Note the new parasol, which belongs to Sihamoni for the entirety of his rule.

-The small white building to the right of the hall is a resting room that used to be used by royalty to catch their breath before climbing onto an elephant to head out into the world.
+The small white building to the right of the hall is a resting room that was once used by royalty to catch their breath before climbing onto an elephant to head out into the world.
 Royal sermons and classical dances would be held in the front pavilion that looks over the park between the Royal Palace and the river.
 The king’s residence at the rear (and out of bounds to just about everyone) was built in the 1930s.
 If the blue royal flag is flying, he is in residence.

 On the far right sits the royal guesthouse.
 Following the death of former king Sihanouk’s father, his mother moved from the residence to this building.
 Today it is used as a guesthouse for special guests of royalty.
 To the left of the throne hall sits another small building.
 The downstairs section contains a small clothing display, including copies of the clothes Sihamoni wore during his coronation.
 At the rear, note the seven mannequins wearing seven days’ worth of colours.

 Behind and to the left of this building en route to the Silver Pagoda is the oddest building: a grey, mostly cast-iron gift from France which was initially constructed in Egypt.
 It was shipped to Cambodia in 1876 as a gift from Napolean III.
 When we last visited in 2019 this building was covered in scaffolding and it wasn’t clear if it was being demolished or restored.

 Like Wat Phra Kaew in Bangkok, the Silver Pagoda has murals running around its outer wall telling the story of the Ramayana.
 The murals here, however, originally painted in 1903-4, are in poor condition and were probably not helped by a Khmer-Polish restoration project begun in 1985 but halted five years later when the money ran out.
 If you want to follow the full story, start at the east gate and follow the murals for their full 642 metres.

 Standing in front of it is a tall, solid-gold Buddha weighing 90 kilograms and encrusted with 2,086 diamonds.
 The gem above the forehead weighs 25 carats and another on the chest is a hefty 20 carats.
 It was made in 1904 during the reign of King Sisowath.
 All up, some 1,650 artefacts are on display, ranging from platinum cigarette boxes with emeralds the size of quail eggs to gold spittoons.
 It’s the kind of place whose ostentatiousness will make republicans squirm, and come out all the stronger in their beliefs.

 After the pagoda, there is a small air-conditioned interior display of royal palanquins, which is odd but kind of cute.
 They mostly look pretty uncomfortable.
 Finally there are the elephant stables where the king once kept his white elephant.
 The Khmer Rouge starved it to death.